 Vandalism can also occur on your playground.
 While our minds often shoot to teenagers with cans of spray paint, vandalism can take other forms like placing sharp objects around the play area or purposefully destroying property.
-Even if it’s just spray paint, the visual of a vandalized playground will prevent many parents from allowing their child to play there (NPPS, 2021c).
+Even if it’s just sprayed paint graffiti, the visual of a vandalized playground will prevent many parents from allowing their children to play there (NPPS, 2021c).

 Installing certain types of equipment or security around your playground can allow you to be proactive in preventing severe maintenance issues.